alibaba/freeline/README.md

 Just use the `Run Freeline` button and enjoy it.

+Many thanks to [@pengwei1024](https://github.com/pengwei1024) and [@act262](https://github.com/act262) for creating such an awesome plugin.

-Besides, you can also execute python command in the command line in the root dir of your project:
+Besides, you can also execute python script in the command line in the root dir of your project:

 - `python freeline.py`